I recently took my family for a drive to my small childhood hometown. I was surprised my kids embraced our outing with a sense of grand adventure.

 As I drove through town, listening to the excited chatter from the backseat, I was filled with my own childhood memories.
 I found myself looking at this little world through my child eyes.
 Child eyes are like looking at something in your side car mirror where there’s a warning that images may appear distorted.
 I recalled riding my bike all over town to deliver newspapers.
-I remembered filling my bicycle basket to overflow with discarded pop bottles, so I could cash them in for penny candy.
+I remembered filling my bicycle basket to overflowing with discarded pop bottles, so I could cash them in for penny candy.
 I saw the little creek that ran through town.
 It had been a favorite place to catch water skippers.
 Granny always scolded me for playing in the water without supervision.
 I chuckled at the memory of how shocked I was that she knew where I had been, realizing now that I was undoubtedly covered with mud.

 My kids were delighted to play in the little park where I had played as a child.
 Although most of the play equipment had changed, they enjoyed spinning to dizziness on the same merry-go-round I had ridden.
 Despite their cries for me to jump on, I chose to just push them along.
 I knew I no longer had the childhood stomach for it.
 Even after the boys ran off to bigger and better activities, my daughter held on and called out to spin faster, while she filled the air with laughter.